Elle (film)

-Elle is a 2016 psychological thriller film directed by Paul Verhoeven from a screenplay by David Birke, based on the novel Oh... by Philippe Djian.
-Djian's novel was published in 2012 and received the Prix Interallié (National Literary Award).
-The film stars Isabelle Huppert as a businesswoman who is raped in her home by a masked assailant and decides not to report it due to her past experience with police.
+Elle is a 2016 psychological thriller film directed by Paul Verhoeven from a screenplay by David Birke, based on the 2012 novel Oh... by Philippe Djian.
+The film stars Isabelle Huppert as a businesswoman who is raped in her home by a masked assailant.

-The film is Verhoeven's first feature since 2006's Black Book, and his first in the French language.
+The film was Verhoeven's first feature since 2006's Black Book, and his first in French.
 It premiered in competition for the Palme d'Or at the 2016 Cannes Film Festival where it received critical acclaim.
 Elle won the Golden Globe Award for Best Foreign Language Film and Critics' Choice Movie Award for Best Foreign Language Film; it was also selected as the French entry for the Academy Award for Best Foreign Language Film, but was not nominated.
 At the 42nd César Awards in France, the film received eleven nominations, and won Best Film.
 Huppert's performance was widely acclaimed, considered to be one of the finest of her career.
-She was nominated for the Academy Award for Best Actress, and won several Best Actress awards, including the Golden Globe Award, César Award, National Society of Film Critics Award, New York Film Critics Circle Award, Los Angeles Film Critics Association Award, Gotham Independent Film Award, and the Independent Spirit Award.
+She was nominated for the Academy Award for Best Actress, and won several Best Actress awards, including the Golden Globe and the César.